NehalSinghal/beautifulmindmaps/index.md

     - Information itself is not knowledge.
 Knowledge is filtered, understood and well presented information.
 4. Building own understanding is not possible via devices (Automation).
 Understanding building is required at all instances by everyone.
 It is not specific to any domain.
     - Understanding process is not mechanical.
 It cannot be automated.
-    - MM building can be automated but not thinking/understanding by human brain.
+    - Mind Mapping can be automated but not thinking/understanding by human brain.
-    - MM aid enhanced depth building as INSIGHTS in any domain.
+    - Mind Maps aid enhanced depth building as INSIGHTS in any domain.

 ## NO MOTIVATION, NO MARKETING

 - `Motivating people is an external aim.
 We rather focus on internal self as per Bhagavat Gita 5.11.`

-People may take notice of Mind Maps (MM) incidentally and take initiative to learn.
+People may take notice of Mind Maps incidentally and take initiative to learn.
 This is uncertain.
 Therefore we don't aim for it.

 This approach is similar to our time tested **financial risk management**, where we _don't invest_ in _uncertainty_.